 Bookings are required for campsites Friday to Sunday.
 If you arrive without a booking on a weekend we may not be able to accommodate you.

 Bookings are recommended Sunday to Thursday.
 If you arrive without a booking and the office is closed please call the number on the office window.
 If you arrive stafter the office is closed at 4 pm you will not be able to choose your own campsite.
 We have 6 sites put aside for mid week campers that arrive after the office is closed, you will be allocated one of these.

 Please… Help us protect our Nesting Shorebirds

-Its Spring! (well at least the calendar and the shorebirds think so) and that means that our red capped plovers are beginning to nest again.
-For those of you who haven’t heard of these beaut little birds they are the small little white and grey birds found mostly on the sand between the surf life saving club and Shoreham.
+It’s Spring! (well at least the calendar and the shorebirds think so) and that means that our red capped plovers are beginning to nest again.
+For those of you who haven’t heard of these beaut little birds, they are the small little white and grey birds found mostly on the sand between the surf life saving club and Shoreham.
 Their nests are super hard to see and their eggs are superbly camouflaged to blend in with the sand.
 Locally they are vulnerable (at risk of becoming endangered).
-We try to fence off the nests when we we find them but there are a couple of simple thing that you can do to help us look after these birds.
+We try to fence off the nests when we find them but there is a couple of simple things that you can do to help us look after these birds.